joshlong/joshlong.github.io-content/content/abstracts.md

 ## Bootiful Spring Boot: A DOGumentary

-Spring Boot 3.x and Java 21 have arrived, making it an exciting time to be a Java developer!
-Join me, Josh Long (@starbuxman), as we dive into the future of Spring Boot with Java 21.
-Discover how to scale your applications and codebases effortlessly.
-We'll explore the robust Spring Boot ecosystem, featuring AI, modularity, seamless data access, and cutting-edge production optimizations like Project Loom's virtual threads, GraalVM, AppCDS, and more.
+Spring Boot 4.x and Java 25 have arrived, making it an exciting time to be a Java developer!
+Join me, Josh Long (@starbuxman), as we dive into the future of Spring Boot with Java 25.
+We'll learn how to scale your applications and codebases effortlessly, explore the robust Spring Boot ecosystem featuring AI, modularity, seamless data access, security, and cutting-edge production optimizations like Project Loom's virtual threads, GraalVM, AppCDS, and more.
 Let's explore the latest-and-greatest in Spring Boot to build faster, more scalable, more efficient, more modular, more secure, and more intelligent systems and services.

 ## Bootiful Spring Boot